gramophone-wp/Gramophone/.github/CONTRIBUTING.md

-# You're Awesome!
+# Want to contribute?
+You're Awesome!

 Developer patches are essential for improving this code base.
 We simply can't thank you enough.
 I want to keep it as easy as possible to contribute changes that get things working in your environment.
-There are a few guidelines that are recommended for contributors to follow so that I have a chance of keeping on top of things and merging your Pull Request.
+There are a few guidelines that are recommended for contributors to follow so that we have a chance of keeping on top of things and merging your Pull Request.

-### Got a question or problem?

-If you have a question how you should / could use Gramophone, checkout this projects wiki which is open to external collaboration.
-Otherwise, please feel free to open up an issue.

 ### Getting Started